kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 ## Enable Pluggable Components (Optional)

-The guide above is used only for the minimal installation by default.
-To enable other components in KubeSphere, see [Enable Pluggable Components](../../pluggable-components/) for more details.
+This guide is used only for the minimal installation by default.
+For more information about how to enable other components in KubeSphere, see [Enable Pluggable Components](../../pluggable-components/).

 ## Code Demonstration
 <script src="https://asciinema.org/a/379741.js" id="asciicast-379741" async></script>